kermitt2/delft/Readme.md

   --file-in FILE_IN     path to a text file to annotate --file-out FILE_OUT   path for outputting the resulting JSON NER anotations
 ```

+More explanations and examples are presented in the following sections.

 ##### CONLL 2003